wemixarchive/go-wbft/README.md

 ### Adoption of DPoS
 In IBFT or QBFT, new validators could be added or removed via validator set voting, which is suitable for PoA chains but not for public blockchains.
 WBFT allows anyone to participate as a validator through staking.
 By staking at least the minimum amount, one can become a staker.
 Stakers have the following attributes:

-- `Staker node address`: The nodekey address used in consensus if selected as a validator
+- `Staker node address`: The nodekey address used in consensus if selected as a validator.
-- `Staker BLS public key`: The BLS public key used in verifing WBFT seal by others
+- `Staker BLS public key`: The BLS public key used in verifing WBFT seal by others.
-- `Staker operator address`: The wallet address for performing stake/unstake operations
+- `Staker operator address`: The wallet address for performing stake/unstake operations.
-- `Staker reward address`: The address for receiving block rewards
+- `Staker reward address`: The address for receiving block rewards.
-- `Staking amount`: The amount staked, which must exceed the minimum staking amount
+- `Staking amount`: The amount staked, which must exceed the minimum staking amount.
-- `Delegated amount`: The amount received from delegations
+- `Delegated amount`: The amount received from delegations.

 Rules related to staking:
-- Initial staking must exceed the minimum staking threshold
+- First staking must exceed the minimum staking threshold.
-- No restrictions on amounts for additional staking
+- No restrictions on amounts for additional staking.
-- Validators engaging in malicious behavior may be slashed, reducing their staking amount
+- Validators engaging in malicious behavior may be slashed, reducing their staking amount.
-- After unstaking, the remaining staking amount must either exceed the minimum threshold or be zero
+- After unstaking, the remaining staking amount must either exceed the minimum threshold or be zero.
-- If the staking amount reaches zero, the staker is removed from staker set
+- If the staking amount reaches zero, the staker is removed from staker set.
-- Unstaking releases funds to the staker’s address after the unbonding period
+- Unstaking releases funds to the staker’s address after the unbonding period.
-- Funds in the unbonding state can still be slashed
+- Funds in the unbonding state can still be slashed.
-- Delegation is open to anyone, increasing the staking power of the recipient staker
+- Delegation is open to anyone, increasing the staking power of the recipient staker.
-- `Staking power`: Defined as staking amount + delegated amount
+- `Staking power`: Defined as staking amount + delegated amount.
-- Staking power determines both validation rewards and the probability of validator selection
+- Staking power determines both validation rewards and the probability of validator selection.

 ### Validator Selection
 In WBFT, the proposer of the last block in an epoch (referred to as the epoch block) selects the validator set for the next epoch and records it in the block.
 Validator selection rules:
-- The first validator set is defined in genesis.json
+- The first validator set is defined in genesis.json.
-- Validators in the genesis block initially have a staking amount of zero
+- Validators in the genesis block initially have a staking amount of zero.
-- First epoch is in a `stabilization stage`
+- First epoch is in a `stabilization stage`.
-- An epoch in a `stabilization stage` has the validator set which is same to the previous epoch
+- An epoch in a `stabilization stage` has the validator set which is same to the previous epoch.
-- If current epoch is in a `stabilization stage` and the number of stakers is below the minimum stakers in last block of an epoch, next epoch will be in a `stabilization stage`
+- If current epoch is in a `stabilization stage` and the number of stakers is below the minimum stakers in last block of an epoch, next epoch will be in a `stabilization stage`.
-- If the number of stakers is at least minimum stakers, validators are selected from stakers
+- If the number of stakers is at least minimum stakers, validators are selected from stakers.
-- If the number of stakers equals or exceeds minimum stakers but is less than or equal to target validators, all stakers become validators
+- If the number of stakers equals or exceeds minimum stakers but is less than or equal to target validators, all stakers become validators.
-- If the number of stakers exceeds target validators, validators are selected using VRF, considering staking power and diligence
+- If the number of stakers exceeds target validators, validators are selected using VRF, considering staking power and diligence.

 Validators are selected to act as proposers in a round-robin manner.

 ### Reward System and Diligence Metrics
 WBFT rewards consist of two types:
-- `Transaction Gas Fees`: Granted to the block proposer
+- `Transaction Gas Fees`: Granted to the block proposer.
-- `Block Minting Rewards`: Distributed to validators proportionally to their staking power
+- `Block Minting Rewards`: Distributed to validators proportionally to their staking power.
-  - The minting amount is defined in the WBFT configuration
+  - The minting amount is defined in the WBFT configuration.
-  - After the "brioche" hard fork, block minting rewards follow a halving cycle
+  - After the "brioche" hard fork, block minting rewards follow a halving cycle.

 Diligence influences validator selection directly, encouraging validators to perform their roles sincerely.
 Block minting rewards play an important role in BFT.
 In public network BFTs, if validators do not faithfully